-Modeled CO concentrations assuming these conditions are presented below in Table 18-8.
-As shown in that table, the future maximum predicted 8-hour average CO concentration with the proposed project at the three intersections studied.
+CO concentrations with the proposed project were determined for the 2036 Build condition at traffic intersections using the methodology previously described.
+Table 18-8 shows the future maximum predicted 8-hour average CO concentration with the proposed project at the three intersections studied.
 (No 1-hour values are shown, since no exceedances of the NAAQS would occur and the de minimis criteria are only applicable to 8-hour concentrations; therefore, the 8-hour values are the most critical for impact assessment.)
 The values shown are the highest predicted concentration for any of the time periods analyzed.